cc-archive/vocabulary-legacy/src/elements/Button/Button.md

 A button can be rounded to fit in with more curvy layouts and UI components.
 Although supported, the use of this is highly unlikely given CC's love for sharp vertices and 90° angles.
-Looks good with pure icon buttons.

 ```jsx
 <Grid>